ganaware/win-ssh-agent/README.txt

 	--no-default-identity

-		It stops that -I- is set in the case of default.
+		It stops that -I - is set in the case of default.

 	-e, --exec PROGRAM [OPTION ...]